Functions #

 tryTmpl #

-func tryTmpl(templateName string, ctx any) string
+func tryTmpl(templateName string, ctx any) (string, error)

 The same as tmpl